capitec/omni-components/TESTING.md

 >**Note**
 >
-> You can extend Storybook with an ecosystem of addons that help you do things like fine-tune responsive layouts or verify accessibility.
+> You can extend Storybook with an ecosystem of addons that help you do things like fine-tune responsive layouts or verify accessibility and simulate interaction tests.
 This has already been setup on this repository.
 >
 &nbsp;